fmrtl73/pxdocs/content/release-notes/portworx.md

 ### Key Fixes

 * PWX-5885 - px-runc install is missing option to specify raidlevel
-* PWX-7851 - Add pod annotation to prevent scale down of storage nodes in K8s when using autoscaler
+* PWX-7851 - Add pod annotation to prevent scale down of storage nodes in Kubernetes when using autoscaler
 * PWX-8701 - Internal Kvdb: Use DNS names for peer URLs instead of IPs for internal kvdb
 * PWX-8712 - Cloudsnaps: Verify uploaded objects before marking backup as done
 * PWX-8715 - Node index generation fix to avoid same node index generation